You are here:

 - NAFTA Revised Procedures for Joint Review of Microbials and Semiochemicals

-- OECD - Guidance for Registration Requirements for Pheromones and Other Semiochemicals Used for Arthropod Pest Control February 26, 2002 (25 pp, 78 K) Exit
+- OECD - Guidance for Registration Requirements for Pheromones and Other Semiochemicals Used for Arthropod Pest Control (PDF) February 26, 2002 (25 pp, 78 K) Exit

 - FIFRA Scientific Advisory Panel meetings on biopesticides and biotechnology